TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

 -------

-You should add other system extensions and third party extensions, if your extension depends on them in case they are loaded.
+You should add other system extensions and third party extensions, if your extension has an optional dependency on them.

 In Composer-based installations the loading order of extensions and their dependencies is derived from :json:`require` and :json:`suggest`